I read an inspiring post the other day on LinkedIn by Chris Anders of Albior Financial Recruitment based in the UK.

 I prefer not to spend most of my life at work.

-Chris ends the article like this:
+Chris ends the story like this:

 The candidate knew what taking the next step in his career meant.
 More time, travel, and sacrifice.